custom orthotics

 The truth is plantar fasciitis is less about pronation and overpronation.

-Instead, plantar fasciitis comes down to the muscles’ inability to overcome gravity at the right time, i.e., supination.
+Instead, plantar fasciitis is caused by the muscles’ inability to overcome gravity at the right time, i.e., supination.

 Stretching, Cortisone injections (aka., steroid injections), and custom orthotics all have one thing in common—they increase fragility.